 7. What are your hobbies?

 Even if you plan to pack your days with adventure and exploration, you’ll still have a lot of down time by yourself.
 This is a great opportunity to nurture your hobbies and passions!
-However, if your favorite hobby is watching every season of The Office for the fifth time or watching videos about unusual animal friendships on YouTube, you may need to do some soul-searching before you hit the road.
+However, if your favorite hobby is watching every season of The Office for the fifth time or searching for unusual animal friendship videos on YouTube, you may need to do some soul-searching before you hit the road.

 If you enjoy reading, writing, playing music, yoga, climbing, surfing, or anything you can enjoy without technology and by yourself, then the van life offers a chance to explore those hobbies and cultivate new ones.